Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 }
 ~~~~~

-@subsubsection occt_modalg_9_1_4 Split Shape
+@subsubsection occt_modalg_9_2_4 Split Shape

-*SplitShape* from  *BRepFeat* class is used to split faces of a shape with wires or edges.
+The class *BRepFeat_SplitShape* is used to split faces of a shape into wires or edges.
 The shape  containing the new entities is rebuilt, sharing the unmodified ones.

 The class is created or  initialized from a shape (the basic shape).
 Three Add methods are  available: